Buying Lowe’s scratch and dent washers, dryers, refrigerators and stoves can save you a lot of money in the new year!

 3. Buy multiple items at once.
 If you buy your washer, dryer, stove and other appliances all in the one place staff can sometimes be convinced to provide an overall discount on the bundle.
 Having fewer but larger sales saves the business money in the long run so retailers are often happy to encourage this.

-Not all factory seconds are good deals.
+Not all Lowe's scratch and dent appliances are good deals.
 Be careful to avoid units that look like they have been dropped or that have dents large enough to impact the inner machinery, especially on fridges.
 Although these units might work fine when you first get them the damage sustained can lead to issues in the future.
 Expensive repair work can quickly negate any initial savings.
 A fridge with a broken ice maker might not cause too many problems (unless you are desperate for ice) but a fridge with a dented coolant pipe may spring a leak or run inefficiently.